itf/led-curtain-2/README.md

 On Windows and OSX, simply install pillow.
 For Linux, install pyscreenshot. pypy -m pip install pyscreenshot.

+### Using Weather

+Install requests (sudo pypy -m install requests) Create an account on openweather, and configure your city ID and your API Key in local config

 ###Using Audio:

 Making the audio work is non-trivial.
 If you still want to do so, follow the following instructions!